 - Subd.
 1. Accessibility.
 All case records are accessible to the public except the following: - (a) Domestic Abuse Records.
-Records maintained by a court administrator pursuant to in accordance with the domestic abuse act, Minnesota Statutes, section MINN.

-STAT. § 518B.01, until a temporary court order as authorized by made pursuant to subdivision 5 or 7 of section 518B.01 is executed or served upon the record subject who is the respondent to the action; - (b) Court Services Records.
-Records on individuals maintained by a court, other than records that have been admitted into evidence, that are gathered at the request of a court to: - (1) to determine an individual's need for counseling, rehabilitation, treatment or assistance with personal conflicts, - (2) to assist in assigning an appropriate sentence or other disposition in a case,
+Records maintained by a court administrator in accordance with the domestic abuse act, MINN.
+STAT. § 518B.01, until a court order as authorized by subdivision 5 or 7 of section 518B.01 is executed or served upon the record subject who is the respondent to the action; - (b) Court Services Records.
+Records on individuals maintained by a court, other than records that have been admitted into evidence, that are gathered at the request of a court to: - (1) determine an individual's need for counseling, rehabilitation, treatment or assistance with personal conflicts, - (2) assist in assigning an appropriate sentence or other disposition in a case,

-- (3) to provide the court with a recommendation regarding the custody of minor children, and or - (4) to provide the court with a psychological evaluation of an individual.
+- (3) provide the court with a recommendation regarding the custody of minor children, or - (4) provide the court with a psychological evaluation of an individual.